Galaxy A07 5G: Power that outlasts your shift

 I am an engineer in media.
 I edit.
 I monitor breaking news.
 I move from coverage to coverage.
 I need to go live from the field.
 I need to do standuppers anywhere.
 I need to monitor multiple feeds while on the move.

 In media, lag is not annoying.
 It is expensive.
-(And an angry call from your boss)
+(And causes an angry call from your boss).

 The Galaxy A07 5G stayed stable.
 Upload speeds were consistent.
 Streams did not stutter.
 I could monitor developments, verify information and publish without fighting my connection.
 That reliability matters more than flashy specs.